-All service drives, alleyways, parking lots, any real or personal property owned or controlled by the University and which is physically located within the Ozark city limits or elsewhere, shall fall under the jurisdiction of the Department of Public Safety.
-Public Safety officers work closely with other federal, state, and local law enforcement agencies including the Arkansas State Police, Fifth Judicial Task Force, Ozark Police Department, and Franklin County Sheriff's Office.
+All service drives, alleyways, parking lots, and any real or personal property owned or controlled by Arkansas Tech University, and which is physically located within the Russellville city limits or elsewhere, shall fall under the jurisdiction of the Department of Public Safety.
+Public Safety officers work closely with other federal, state, and local law enforcement agencies including the Russellville Police Department, Pope County Sheriff's Office, Arkansas State Police, and Fifth Judicial Task Force.

-The Department of Public Safety also maintains Mutual Aid Agreements, under the laws of Arkansas, with surrounding agencies.
-These agreements allows each department to provide assistance when necessary, for the purpose of investigating alleged criminal incidents.
+The Department of Public Safety also maintains Mutual Aid Agreements, under the laws of Arkansas, with the Pope County Office of Emergency Management, Russellville Police Department, Pope County Sherriff's Office, and surrounding agencies.
+These agreements allow each department to provide assistance, when necessary, for the purpose of investigating alleged criminal incidents.

-The Ozark Police may notify the Department of Public Safety when a student is involved in criminal activity at a non-campus location, including those of officially recognized student organizations.
-All members of the campus community are encouraged to cooperate fully with police personnel for their safety and convenience of everyone.
+The Russellville Police Department may notify the Department of Public Safety when a student is involved in criminal activity at a non-campus location, including those of officially recognized Student Organizations.
+All members of the campus community are encouraged to cooperate fully with police personnel for their safety and the convenience of everyone.